 - Natural catastrophe risk: The risk of one or more large events caused by nature affecting a number of policies and therefore giving rise to multiple losses.
 Given the syndicate's risk profile, such an event could be a hurricane, major windstorm, earthquake or wildfires.
 This risk is monitored using exposure management techniques to ensure that the risk and reward are appropriate and that the exposure is not overly concentrated in one area. - Non natural catastrophe risk: This risk is similar to natural catastrophe risk except that multiple losses arise from one event caused by mankind.
 Given the syndicate's risk profile, examples include a coordinated cyber attack, global pandemic, losses lined to an economic crisis, an act of terrorism, an act of war or a political event.
-This risk is monitored using exposure management techniques to ensure that the risk and reward are appropriate and that the exposure is not overly concentrated in - Anti-selection risk: There is a risk that insurance policies included in market facilities perform poorer than the market average.
-This risk is managed through the underwriting selection criteria and ongoing monitoring for each market facility. - Reserve risk: The syndicate has a consistent reserving philosophy.
+This risk is monitored using exposure management techniques to ensure that the risk and reward are appropriate and that the exposure is not overly concentrated in one area. - Reserve risk: The syndicate has a consistent reserving philosophy.
 However, there is a risk that the reserves put aside for expected losses turn out to be insufficient.
 This could be due to any of the three drivers of risk described above.
 The managing agent uses a range of techniques to mitigate this risk including a detailed reserving process which compares, claim by claim, estimates established by the claims team with a top down statistical view developed by the actuarial team.
 A suite of metrics is also used to ensure consistency each year. - Single risk losses: Given the size of policy limits offered on each risk, it is unlikely that the poor performance of one policy will have a material impact on the syndicate's financial performance.